Studying in the Netherlands? Here are 9 things you need to set up

 photo-of-a-person-getting-the-digi-d-on-their-phone

 See that screen?
-You’ll notice it pop up when you want to log in to most government portals.
+You’ll notice it pops up when you want to log in to most government portals.
 Image: DutchReview

 You can register for a DigiD using the online DigiD application form.
 You must provide your BSN, the address you’re formally registered at, as well as your phone number.

-In the Netherlands, international students are actually eligible for a number of different Dutch allowances (called toeslagen).
+In the Netherlands, international students are actually eligible for several different Dutch allowances (called toeslagen).

 If you’re eligible, the government will help you pay for some of your most vital monthly expenses, such as healthcare, rent, and child-related expenses.